Anne-Mari-Tuo-Git/Checkout-Funnel-Analysis-Purchase-Friction/README.md

 - **Dataset Content:** The dataset contains granular records of e-commerce activities, including **user events** (add-to-cart, checkout, purchase), **product catalog data** with pricing in USD, and **geographic and device information**.
 - **Key Focus:** Analysis of **12,545 "Add to Cart" events** to investigate the **49% friction point before checkout** and quantify its financial impact using custom **DAX measures**.

+## 🚧 Project Status

+This project is currently **in progress**.

+The current version focuses on:
+- Checkout funnel behavior
+- User event analysis
+- Initial data model development

+The **financial impact analysis and revenue modeling using DAX measures** are currently being developed and will be added in the next update.
 ---

 ## 🛠️ Technologies Used